 Jeff Divine has always been a critic of surfing's ultra-commercial path.
-He is one of the first surf photographers in the world and has been a constant name in the best specialized magazines.
+He is one of the first surf photographers in the world and has been a constant name in specialized magazines.
 Divine's gallery is immense and deeply rich.

 Aaron Chang is a world-renowned photographer.
 His work has thousands of fans and followers.
 Chang has over 100 magazine covers to his credit and has an open gallery in Solana Beach, California.
 Tim McKenna, from Australia, enjoys capturing waves from the water and from helicopters.
-He has been traveling the world for 20 years and his surf photos are everywhere.
+He has been traveling the world for 20 years, and his surf photos are everywhere.

-Ron Perrot was a respected surf photographer of the early 60's, in Sydney.
+Ron Perrot was a respected surf photographer of the early 1960s, in Sydney.
 Back in that time, he was already traveling a lot, for example, to the Seychelles Islands.
-But, the Australian surfing history is not complete without a reference Bob Weeks, a 50's photographer and one of the pioneers of capturing the essence of wave riding.
+But, the Australian surfing history is not complete without a reference Bob Weeks, a 1950s photographer and one of the pioneers of capturing the essence of wave riding.

 John Witzig, a surf writer and photographer, paved the way for many important magazines in Australia.
-He is considered the voice of Australian surf culture of the mid-60's.
-Art Brewer spent four decades documenting and shaping surf culture around the globe and his photography has hit the finest magazines and galleries.
+He is considered the voice of Australian surf culture of the mid-60s.
+Art Brewer spent four decades documenting and shaping surf culture around the globe, and his photography has hit the finest magazines and galleries.

 Ricardo Bravo sits in the youngest generation of surf photographers.
 The Portuguese photojournalist has been building a solid and quality career in the European market.
 Bravo has the touch and feel of the pioneers.